hfg-gmuend/openmoji/CONTRIBUTING.md

 ### 5. Submission
 Yay!
 Now all your files are ready to go!
 Please submit a PR against the master branch.
+Please submit only the files in `src` folder, and do not generate the files in `color` and `black` folders.
+We will take care of your OpenMoji from there!
 Thanks 🙏!

 ## Hexcodes extras-openmoji